 #2 – Hiring a Payroll Accountant

 Under this entire work of the payroll is outsourced to the accountant.
 These accountants will take care of the entire process, and thus it will save time.
-But this option can be availed by the person who has enough money because it might be the most expensive option out of the entire available one.
+But this option can be availed by the person with enough money because it might be the most expensive option out of the available ones.

 #3 – Using the Payroll Software